 Spend more time connecting with others than focusing on yourself.

-Use an image or a totem of a peacock to meditate on your abilities.
+Use a peacock’s image or a totem to meditate on your abilities.

 Acknowledge your flaws and explore your best values.